northwestcoder/satori-api-server/README.md

 **1. Generic _/satori/user/add_ and _/satori/user/remove_ routes**

-These endpoints will add or remove a user to a Satori Dataset with a specified security policy and a specified duration.
+These endpoints will add or remove a user (specifically, their email address) to a Satori Dataset with a specified security policy and a specified duration.

 These paths expects the following parameters: